aument-lang/aument/docs/cmdline.md

 Passing `-b` will make aulang output bytecode before it is compiled to C.

 Passing `-c` will make aulang write C code into *output-file* instead of outputting a compiled binary.
-Note that since modules are compiled down to external header files, the resulting C code will not actually compile if files are imported.

 ## `help`: shows this help screen